Why We Need to Take the "Invisible" Risk of Noise Seriously

 .jpeg?width=1087&height=400&name=Untitled%20(58).jpeg)

 As a Health and Safety Manager at SGW World, my role goes beyond simply issuing hearing protection such as earplugs.
-It involves assessing employees’ exposure to noise emissions, implementing procedures to eliminate or reduce noise exposure so far as reasonably practicable, and ensuring that appropriate hearing protection is provided in line with the identified noise levels.
+It involves assessing employees’ exposure to noise emissions, implementing procedures to eliminate or reduce noise exposure so far as reasonably practicable, and ensuring that appropriate hearing protection is provided in line with the identified noise levels and the individual needs.

 Our first step is to reduce noise wherever we can.
 Can we move a noisy compressor into a separate room?
 Can we use soundproofing or acoustic shrouds around machinery?
-Can we rotate employees to reduce exposure times?
-Even basic tool maintenance makes a massive difference—a rattling, unlubricated or old machine is significantly louder than a well-maintained one.
-If we can't make it quiet, we isolate it.
+Can we rotate employees’ tasks to reduce individual exposure times?
+Even basic tool maintenance makes a massive difference-a rattling, unlubricated or old machine is significantly louder than a well-maintained one.
+If we cannot reduce its noise, we isolate it.

-It sounds odd, but you can actually provide too much protection.
-If a worker wears high-grade hearing protection in an area that only requires moderate protection, this creates new risks.
-They can’t hear warning alarms, moving vehicles, or colleagues alerting you of an incident. shouting a warning.
+It sounds odd, but you can actually provide too much hearing protection.
+If a worker wears a high level of hearing protection in an area that only requires moderate protection, this creates new risks.
+They can’t hear warning alarms, moving vehicles, or colleagues alerting you of an incident.

-The goal is to hit the "sweet spot"—reducing noise to a safe level (usually between 70-80dB at the ear) without cutting the wearer off from the world around them.
+The goal is to hit the "sweet spot"-reducing noise to a safe level, typically around 70-80 dB(A) at the ear without cutting the wearer off from what is happening around them.

 We can’t manage what we don’t measure.
-This is why third-party occupational noise exposure assessments are vital.
-They give us an objective map of our site, showing exactly where noise levels may pose a risk to hearing but don’t necessarily exceed the legal threshold that required mandatory hearing protection.
-These areas are established with advisory signage to encourage employees to wear hearing protection as a precautionary measure helping to prevent hearing loss over time.
+That is why third-party occupational noise exposure assessments are vital.
+They provide an objective map of the site, identifying where noise levels may pose a risk to hearing, even when they don’t exceed the legal threshold for mandatory hearing protection.
+These areas are established with advisory signage to encourage employees to wear hearing protection as a precautionary measure, helping to prevent hearing loss over time.

-Areas where noise levels require mandatory hearing protection are highlighted with signs stating that hearing protection must be worn.
+Mandatory hearing protection zones are designed; these areas are demarcated with signs indicating that hearing protection must be worn.

-These assessments feed directly into our RAMS (Risk Assessments and Method Statements).
-It’s not just paperwork; it’s the blueprint for how we keep our team safe during a specific task.
+Exposure assessments feed directly into our Risk Assessments and Method Statements (RAMS).
+It’s not just paperwork; it is the blueprint for how we keep our team safe during a specific task.

 .jpeg?width=642&height=350&name=Untitled%20(55).jpeg)

-Everyone’s hearing is different.
-For those who wear hearing aids, standard ear defenders might not be the right fit or could cause feedback.
-We work closely with Occupational Health to monitor our team’s hearing through regular hearing tests.
-This helps us spot any changes early, rather than waiting until someone has a problem.
-We encourage our employees to let us know if there have any changes or concerns in their hearing.
+Everyone’s hearing is different, and for those who wear hearing aids, standard ear defenders might not always be suitable.
+We work closely with Occupational Health Assessors to regularly monitor our team’s hearing through routine hearing tests.
+This approach helps us spot any changes early, rather than waiting until an issue develops.
+We also encourage our employees to report any changes or concerns about their hearing as soon as possible.

-Protection shouldn't be an afterthought.
-We ensure earplugs and defenders are available before you enter a noisy zone.
+Protection should not be an afterthought.
+We ensure hearing protection is available before you enter a noisy zone.
 If you have to walk into a high-decibel area to find your PPE, the damage is already being done.

 .jpeg?width=642&height=350&name=Untitled%20(56).jpeg)